 Cindy has been a proud resident of Geneva for 24 years, and is married with two grown sons.
 Before becoming to the Geneva Park District, Cindy wore many hats.
 She worked as a lunchroom helper at Harrison St. School for seven years and became the building secretary for one year.
 The following year, she became a Special Education Inclusion Assistant in the 3-4 year old classroom at Harrison for eight years.
 Cindy has been with the Geneva Park District for 13 years working with Friendship Station Preschool, the Kids Zone Before- and After-School Program, and summer camp programs.
 Cindy enjoys gardening and crafting in her spare time.
 She really loves teaching and working with children, and is very excited for another year with such a wonderful preschool program.

 My name is Carrie Hollman and I have been a resident of Geneva for 22 years.
-I live with my husband, Steve, and their three children: Melanie, Joe and Thomas.
+I live with my husband, Steve, and our three children: Melanie, Joe and Thomas.
 I began to work for the Geneva Park District as an instructor/teacher in the Toddler Program for 12 years.
-During this time, I taught several classes for the 2-5 year olds.
-Currently, I teach the 4-year olds at Friendship Station.
+During this time, I taught several classes for the 2-5-year-olds.
+Currently, I teach the 4-year-olds at Friendship Station.
 I attended the University of Wisconsin-Eau Claire and graduated in 1986 with a double degree in Elementary Education (K-8) and Library Science.
 I also took continuing credits in Early Childhood at Waubonsee Community College in 1999.
 In my spare time, I love to scrapbook, walk the family dog-Missie, volunteer for Fox Valley Special Recreation and Special Olympics, and relax reading a good book.
 It is a joy to come to work everyday.
 The children in Geneva (and surrounding communities) are creative, inspirational, and all-around FUN!

 Wendy Kent Krampitz has been a Geneva resident for over twenty years.
 She is married, has two children, and is a graduate of Bowling Green State University in Ohio.
 Wendy LOVES kids and enjoys teaching.
 She believes that each child is special and should be appreciated for exactly who they are!